 Food mashups can be a big swing.
 Sometimes they work and sometimes they should be left alone.
-This rice pudding cake though?
-Definitely a mashup worth trying.
+This rice pudding cake with mango caramel from Claire Saffitz's cookbook is a mashup worth trying.

 Rice Pudding Cake